 Many years on, as a highly regarded 4th Dan, Jonathan has coached the length and breadth of Britain and accompanied Master Harada on several overseas courses to assist the Master pass on his method of Karate around the world.
 Jonathan was also one of Harada Sensei’s hand-picked team to display at the Shotokan Dojo during the infamous 1998 KDS Japan tour.
 Some of the other countries Jonathan has taught Karate in are: the USA, Portugal, Spain, Estonia and France.
 All this occurred because he had joined Alan at his Karate club in 1976.

-Jonathan very much values the friendships he has made near and far through his association with the KDS and the Penarth Club.
+Jonathan places great value on the friendships he has made near and far through his close involvement with Harada Sensei, the KDS and the Penarth club, in particular.

 Jonathan’s relationship with Harada Sensei grew stronger over the years and Sensei was happy for Jonathan to publish interviews with him in the Shotokan Karate magazine, Traditional Karate Magazine, Fighting Arts Magazine and other martial arts magazines in the USA and Australasia.
 Jonathan was also a keen photographer for the KDS for some time.
 In fact, the majority of the photos of Sensei you will see were the product of Jonathan’s keen eye for the catching Harada Sensei in the moment.

 About Penarth Karate-do Shotokai and its origins

 The original founder of the Penarth based club was Alan Jones.
 He was inspired by the organisations founder, Master Mitsusuke Harada, to form a locally based martial arts club in 1974 to spread the Shotokai way.
 Over the following decades, numerous budding Karate students have trained at Penarth.
 In that time, the club has touched the lives of many locals.
 Many of whom, still keep in touch even though they may have moved on or retired.